Frontier Airlines (1950–1986): History

+Decline

 On February 1, 1980, Frontier president Al Feldman left to become the CEO of Continental Airlines.
 He was succeeded by Glen Ryland, and the airline started to decline.
 By 1982, employees began accepting lower wages and benefits in an effort to keep the business viable.
 Ryland resigned November 6, 1984, and was replaced by M.C.
 "Hank" Lund, the well-known vice president.
 Joe O'Gorman, from United Airlines, took over in May 1985, giving rise to speculation that United would buy Frontier.

 Once the last of the Convair 580 turboprops were retired, Frontier became an all-jet airline on June 1, 1982.
 The airline operated Boeing 737-200s to smaller cities such as Casper, Wyoming; Durango, Colorado; Farmington, New Mexico; Fort Smith, Arkansas; Grand Forks, North Dakota; Lawton, Oklahoma; Manhattan, Kansas; Montrose, Colorado; Rock Springs, Wyoming; Salina, Kansas; Scottsbluff, Nebraska; Stockton, California; Topeka, Kansas; and West Yellowstone, Montana.
 By the fall of 1983 some Convair 580's were revived when an agreement was made with Combs Airways to operate a code sharing feeder service for Frontier called Frontier Commuter.
 This carrier began service on October 17, 1983, to some of the Frontier cities that were too small to support 737s plus new service to several cities such as Idaho Falls and Pocatello, Idaho, Gillette and Sheridan, Wyoming, and Pierre and Aberdeen, South Dakota.
 Frontier Commuter was short lived and shut down on January 14, 1985.

 In January 1984 Boeing 727-100s made a short-lived reappearance when Frontier created a wholly owned "airline within an airline" low cost subsidiary: Frontier Horizon.
+It was founded as a low-cost, non-union subsidiary of the original Frontier Airlines.
 Its formation was bitterly opposed by Frontier Airlines employees.
 During its brief existence, Boeing 727s formerly operated by American Airlines flew nonstop between Denver and New York LaGuardia Airport (LGA), Washington Dulles International Airport (IAD), Chicago O'Hare International Airport (ORD), San Francisco International Airport (SFO), Orlando (MCO) and Tampa (TPA).
 Frontier Horizon ceased operations in April 1985 after it was acquired by a new start up air carrier, Skybus Airlines, that same year.